holixon/axon-testing/.github/ISSUE_TEMPLATE/2_feature_request.md

 ---
 name: 'Feature request'
-about: 'Suggest a feature for Axon JGiven'
+about: 'Suggest a feature for Axon Testing'
 title:
 labels: 'type: feature'